Yoga Practitioners have Better Physical and Psychological Health

 By John M. de Castro, Ph.D.

-Yoga practice has been shown to have a myriad of benefits for psychological and physical health.
+Yoga practice has been shown to have a myriad of benefits for psychological and physical health, social, and spiritual well-being.
 It is both an exercise and a mind-body practice that stresses both mental attention to present moment movements, breath control, and flexibility, range of motion, and balance.
-It has been shown to improve balance and flexibility in older individuals.
-It is safe and can be practiced by anyone from children to seniors.
-Recently, there have been a number of high profile athletes who have adopted a yoga practice to improve their athletic performance.
-But it is not known whether yoga practice is as good as traditional exercise programs in improving the overall functional fitness of sedentary older adults and slow the age related physical decline.
+One way to look at the benefits of yoga practice is to look at the mental and physical health of yoga practitioners.

-So, improve physical and mental well-being in the elderly with Yoga.
+So, improve physical and psychological health with yoga practice.

 CMCS – Center for Mindfulness and Contemplative Studies